decentraland/documentation/content/contributor/runtime/components.md

 Provides basic rendering behavior for an Entity.

 It can be set to render a plane, a sphere, a cube or cylinder.

-Entities with a [`GltfContainer`](#GltfContainer) are rendered according to the referenced model, and ignore this component.
+To render arbitrary 3D shapes, use [`GltfContainer`](#GltfContainer).

 ---